Engaging with the Programme

-- Submit an idea for new research to address gaps in existing knowledge and available solutions, and to explore blue sky ideas.
+- submit an idea for new research to address gaps in existing knowledge and available solutions, or to explore blue sky ideas

-- Request a knowledge search to gather existing knowledge on any topic and review its transferability to GB rail.
+- ask for a knowledge search to gather existing knowledge on any topic and review its how easily it might transfer to GB rail.

 Look for funding opportunities